cop-pilot-eu/platform-integration-pipelines/sif-layer-pipelines/README.md

 - Keep the pipeline **idempotent** and **secure** (use Jenkins credentials & least‑privilege).
 - Update this README when adding stages, parameters, or behavior changes.
 - Prefer official docs for installation details; this pipeline is a thin automation wrapper.

----

-## 🧾 License

-This pipeline and documentation are provided under the repository’s root license.